Scientists

 SRCD Developmental Science Teaching Institute, Philadelphia, PA

-(√) Did you see cognitive disorder improvements that can be scientifically measured? click ->
+(√) Can you see improvements in cognitive disorders and if so can they be scientifically measured? click ->

 Yes.
 Every time there was Functional Integration® (FI) in movement coordination, within 24-48 hours children’s behavior improved.
 The more severe the cognitive disorder, the easier it was to see improvements.
 Every student showing signs of ADHD (Attention Deficit and Hyperactivity Disorder) improved after muscular patterns were reeducated.
 Movement patterns were specifically reeducated if the movement was related to evolutionary movements of development.